Yet Another Podcast #33–Mobile Game Development

 About Jesse Liberty

 Jesse Liberty has three decades of experience writing and delivering software projects and is the author of 2 dozen books and a couple dozen online courses.
-His latest book, Building APIs with .NET will be released early in 2025.
+His latest book, Building APIs with .NET, is now available wherever you buy your books.
 Liberty is a Senior SW Engineer for CNH and he was a Senior Technical Evangelist for Microsoft, a Distinguished Software Engineer for AT&T, a VP for Information Services for Citibank and a Software Architect for PBS.
 He is a Microsoft MVP.

 This entry was posted in Mango, Migration, Mobile, Opinion, Podcast, WindowsPhone and tagged .
 Bookmark the permalink.